ArneBinder/recursive-embedding/README.md

 The **rec-emb embedding model**
  * is a Vector Space Model (VSM)
- * is a Distributional Semantic Model (DSM)
+ * is a Distributional Semantics Model (DSM)
- * is a Compositional Distributional Semantic Model (CDSM)
+ * is a Compositional Distributional Semantics Model (CDSM)
  * follows the map-reduce paradigm

 ### The Data Model